Trump’s behavior in Europe has made the world cringe. Here’s what’s really on the line at the G7.

 "I think what the other countries are concerned about is that there is not any question about the rest of the industrialized countries raising ambition over time," says Union of Concerned Scientist's Director of Strategy and Policy Alden Meyer, who's followed global climate negotiations for more than 20 years.
 "That's why this is so tricky to go along with the US's minimalist demands in negotiations."

 After world leaders from Germany, France, Canada, Japan, Italy, and the United Kingdom meet on Friday, senior officials will gather to hammer out a text to try to represent a unified front, with global warming usually ranking among the top priorities.
 Climate change may not be important to Trump, who's regularly called it a hoax, but it is to leaders of the G7—and has been for a long time.
-Meyer, who's followed global climate negotiations for more than 20 years, points to 2005 as when concerns began, but David Waskow, World Resources Institute's International Climate Initiative Director, says the focus extends even further back, receiving some mention in every G7 text for the last three decades.
+Meyer, who's followed global climate negotiations for more than 20 years, points to 2005 as when concerns began, but David Waskow, World Resources Institute's International Climate Initiative director, says the focus extends even further back, receiving some mention in every G7 text for the last three decades.

-That's not to say there were never any disagreement.
+That's not to say there were never any disagreements.
 In 2015, Canada, home to carbon-intensive tar sands and then led by the conservative Stephen Harper, resisted strong climate goals but eventually agreed to a long-term decarbonization target that involved phasing out fossil fuel use by the end of the century.
-Japan, which has higher emissions than most countries in the G7, save for the US, has also historically resisted stronger climate language and has become more reliant on coal ever since it mothballed nuclear plants after the 2011 Fukushima disaster.
+Japan, which has higher emissions than most countries in the G7, save for the United States, has also historically resisted stronger climate language and has become more reliant on coal ever since it mothballed nuclear plants after the 2011 Fukushima disaster.
 Yet both these countries have changed.
 Canada's Prime Minister Justin Trudeau is more committed on climate change than his predecessor was, and Japan has vowed to fulfill its pledges in the Paris agreement.
 European countries, especially Germany, are expected to take on new leadership in climate negotiations.
 France's new President Emmanuel Macron urged Trump in Brussels on Thursday not to abandon the deal.

 "We're seeing a much broader set of actors playing a real leadership role," says Waskow.
 "It ranges from major emitters, like the EU, China, and Canada coming together, to many of the most vulnerable countries, to many countries in between, as well as cities, states, and businesses.
 It's no longer dependent on one or two countries playing that leadership role."

 But Trump could change everything.
-The US is still the major polluter in the G7, at 18 percent of global greenhouse gas emissions, according to self-reported data to the United Nations, and second in the world only to China.
-France, Italy, and Canada are each responsible for less than 2 percent of global emissions, and Germany and Japan's slightly higher emissions hardly compare to pollution in the US.
+The United States is still the major polluter in the G7, at 18 percent of global greenhouse gas emissions, according to self-reported data to the United Nations, and second in the world only to China.
+France, Italy, and Canada are each responsible for less than 2 percent of global emissions, and Germany and Japan's slightly higher emissions hardly compare to pollution in the United States.
 If it were up to Trump, the G7 would probably break its tradition on climate change and ignore the issue entirely.
 His administration is divided on the Paris decision, and the uncertainty has spilled over into other international negotiations.

-Even if the US remained in the agreement, it would likely push for lower engagement across the world, urging countries to include language that recognizes the long-term dominance of fossil fuels, which the oil, gas, and coal industries would appreciate seeing.
-In a Wall Street Journal op-ed earlier this month, Rep. Kevin Cramer (R-N.D.), who was an energy adviser on Trump's campaign, argued that the US should advocate for "advancing technology for clean coal and pushing for increased investment and a better regulatory environment" in future climate talks.
+Even if the United States remained in the agreement, it would likely push for lower engagement across the world, urging countries to include language that recognizes the long-term dominance of fossil fuels, which the oil, gas, and coal industries would appreciate seeing.
+In a Wall Street Journal op-ed earlier this month, Rep. Kevin Cramer (R-N.D.), who was an energy adviser on Trump's campaign, argued that the United States should advocate "advancing technology for clean coal and pushing for increased investment and a better regulatory environment" in future climate talks.

-On the other hand, the US will face pressure to flip on Trump's insistence that we do nothing.
+On the other hand, the United States will face pressure to flip on Trump's insistence that we do nothing.
 We saw that at an Arctic Council meeting with Nordic countries, Russia, and Canada earlier this month, where Secretary of State Rex Tillerson agreed to text that loosely reaffirmed the Paris climate agreement and global action to cut greenhouse gas emissions.
-Headed into the Arctic Council, it wasn't clear if the US would attempt to remove language on Paris entirely.
+Headed into the Arctic Council, it wasn't clear if the United States would attempt to remove language on Paris entirely.

 Meanwhile, the world waits for Trump to decide: recommit, drop out, or come up with some understanding for continued engagement.